LampDelivery/AliucordPlugins/README.md

 ## MessageLinkCompact

-Embeds message links in dms and servers like DiscordRN
+compacts message links in dms and servers like DiscordRN